LakeYS/Dishorde/README.md

 # How to Install - Linux
+## Android Devices
+The bot can be installed on Android devices using the [Termux](https://play.google.com/store/apps/details?id=com.termux&hl=en) app.
+Once installed, enter `apt update` and `apt install nodejs curl`.
+Then, proceed with the installation as a Linux system.
+Note that you will need access to a desktop computer in order to create the bot account and set up the channel.

 ## Setting up the bot
 1. Open a terminal on your system.
 2. Install Node.js and NPM.
-Install build tools if instructed. [[How to install via package manager]](https://nodejs.org/en/download/package-manager/)
+Install build tools if instructed. [[How to install via package manager]](https://nodejs.org/en/download/package-manager/). **Skip this step if installing to an Android device.**
 3. Type `curl -L https://github.com/LakeYS/7DTD-Discord/releases/download/v1.2.0/7DTD-Discord-master.tar.gz > 7dtdbot.tar.gz` to download the bot's files to an archive named `7dtdbot.tar.gz`.
 4. Type `tar -xzf 7dtdbot.tar.gz` to extract the archive.
 This will create a directory named "7DTD-Discord-master".
 Navigate to the directory with `cd 7DTD-Discord-master`.
 5. Type `sudo chmod +x run.sh`.
 This gives you permission to execute run.sh.